morningspace/capabilities-shim-gitops/docs/using-crossplane-in-gitops-3.md

     name: provider-config-dev
 ```

-This approach has been adopted in the gitops demo project: [capabilities-shim-gitops](https://github.com/morningspace/capabilities-shim-gitops).
+This approach has been adopted in the GitOps demo project: [capabilities-shim-gitops](https://github.com/morningspace/capabilities-shim-gitops).
 For more information on the enhanced version of provider-kubernetes, please check [this document](https://github.com/morningspace/capabilities-shim/blob/main/docs/enhanced-provider-k8s.md).

 ### Uninstall in Reversed Order